projectcalico/calico/master/security/host-forwarded-traffic.md

 #### Control forwarded traffic in or out of particular networks

 1. Choose a labelling scheme for your Host Endpoints (network interfaces).
-   For example, if you have an application network and management network, you might choose the labels network = application and network = management
+   For example, if you have an application network and management network, you might choose the labels **network = application** and **network = management**.
 1. Write GlobalNetworkPolicies expressing your desired rules.
 a. applyOnForward set to true.
 b.
-Use the selector: to choose which Host Endpoints to apply policy
+Use the **selector:** to choose which Host Endpoints to apply policy.
 1. Create the HostEndpoint objects on the {{site.prodname}} API.
 a.
 Label the HostEndpoints according to the label scheme you developed in step 1.
 b.
 We recommend that you create policies before you create the Host Endpoints.
    This ensures that all policies exist before {{site.prodname}} starts enforcing.

 ### Tutorial